Skip to main content

 New Federal Requirements

-Fire Department Website ADA Compliance for 2026 and Beyond
+Fire Department ADA Compliance For 2027 and Beyond

 Understand the new Title II requirements and get your department's website compliant before the deadline.